Back to the Future: Plot

 In 1985, teenager Marty McFly lives in Hill Valley, California, with his depressed alcoholic mother, Lorraine; his older siblings, who are professional and social failures; and his meek father, George, who is bullied by his supervisor, Biff Tannen.
 After Marty's band fails a music audition, he confides in his girlfriend, Jennifer Parker, that he fears becoming like his parents despite his ambitions.

 That night, Marty meets his eccentric scientist friend, Emmett "Doc" Brown, in the Twin Pines mall parking lot.
 Doc unveils a time machine built from a modified DeLorean, powered by plutonium he swindled from Libyan terrorists.
 After Doc inputs a destination time of November 5, 1955 (the day he conceived his time travel invention), the terrorists arrive unexpectedly and gun him down.
 Marty flees in the DeLorean, inadvertently activating time travel when reaching 88 mph.

 Arriving in 1955, Marty discovers he has no plutonium, so he cannot return to 1985.
 While exploring a burgeoning Hill Valley, Marty encounters his teenage father, discovering Biff was bullying George even then.
 George falls into the path of an oncoming car while spying on the teenage Lorraine changing clothes, and Marty is knocked unconscious while saving him.
 He wakes to find himself tended to by Lorraine, who becomes infatuated with him.
 Marty tracks down and convinces a younger Doc that he is from the future.
 Doc explains the only source available in 1955 capable of generating the 1.21 gigawatts of power required for time travel is a lightning bolt.
 Marty shows Doc a flyer from the future that documents an upcoming lightning strike at the town's courthouse.
 As Marty's siblings begin to fade from a photo he carries with him, Doc realizes Marty's actions are altering the future and jeopardizing his existence: Lorraine was supposed to tend to George instead of Marty after the car accident.
-Early attempts to get his parents acquainted fail, and Lorraine's infatuation with Marty deepens.
+Early attempts to get his parents acquainted fail, Marty gains the animosity of Biff, and Lorraine's infatuation with Marty deepens.

 Lorraine asks Marty to the school dance, and he plots to feign inappropriate advances on her, allowing George to intervene and rescue her, but the plan goes awry when Biff's gang locks Marty in the trunk of the performing band's car, while Biff forces himself onto Lorraine.
 George arrives expecting to find Marty but is assaulted by Biff.
 After Biff hurts Lorraine, an enraged George knocks him unconscious and escorts the grateful Lorraine to the dance.
 The band frees Marty from their car, but the lead guitarist injures his hand in the process, so Marty takes his place, performing while George and Lorraine share their first kiss.
 With his future no longer in jeopardy, Marty hurries to the courthouse to meet Doc.